Tornadoes of 1956: April 13

 A brief, but rare and destructive F1 tornado struck Chula Vista, California, injuring one person.

-April 14–15
+April 14–15 (Southeastern United States)

-A small, but deadly outbreak of five widely scattered tornadoes affected various regions of the US.
-The worst storm occurred on April 15, when a violent F4 tornado struck the western, northern, and northeastern suburbs of Birmingham, Alabama, with the worst damage occurring in McDonald Chapel.
-All 25 fatalities and 200 injuries from the outbreak came from this tornado.
+On April 15, a violent F4 tornado struck the western, northern, and northeastern suburbs of Birmingham, Alabama, with the worst damage occurring in McDonald Chapel, killing 25 people and injuring 200 others.
 An additional long-tracked F2 tornado traveled 46.8 miles through the northern suburbs of Atlanta northwest of Marietta, Georgia.